-- completion of a master's in counseling degree program that required 48 semester hours or equivalent. - degree is from a regionally accredited university

-- degree in counseling must have included a counseling Select THREE courses from the following: (9 sh) clinical practicum and internship - two letters of professional reference
+- completion of a master's in counseling degree program NOTE: This is not a CACREP accredited certificate program. that required 48 semester hours or equivalent. - degree is from a regionally accredited university - degree in counseling must have included a counseling clinical practicum and internship two letters of professional reference